Vladivostok: Admiralsky Skver

 Admiralsky Skver is a landmark located near Downtown Vladivostok.
 The Square is an open space, dominated by the Triumfalnaya Arka.
 South of the square sits a museum of Soviet submarine S-56.

 Sports

-Vladivostok is home to the soccer club FC Luch-Energiya Vladivostok, which plays in the Russian First Division, ice hockey club Admiral Vladivostok from the Kontinental Hockey League's Chernyshev Division, and basketball club Spartak Primorye, of the Russian Basketball Super League.
+Vladivostok is home to the football club Dynamo Vladivostok, which plays in the Russian Second Division, ice hockey club Admiral Vladivostok from the Kontinental Hockey League's Chernyshev Division, and basketball club Spartak Primorye, of the Russian Basketball Super League.
+Former Russian Premier League football club Luch Vladivostok used to be the main football team of the city until its bankruptcy in 2020.
 It is also home to the Vostok Vladivostok motorcycle speedway club.

 Vladivostok annually hosts various contests.
 In 2022, the 35th Regatta boat for the Goblet of Peter the Great and the 19th Russian Championship of Conrad-25R yachts were held.

 Pollution

 Local ecologists from the Ecocenter organization have claimed that much of Vladivostok's suburbs are polluted and that living in them can be classified as a health hazard.
 The pollution has a number of causes, according to Ecocenter geochemical expert Sergey Shlykov.
 Vladivostok has about eighty industrial sites, which may not be many compared to Russia's most industrialized areas, but those around the city are particularly environmentally unfriendly, such as shipbuilding and repairing, power stations, printing, fur farming, and mining.

 In addition, Vladivostok has particularly vulnerable geography which compounds the effect of pollution.
 Winds cannot clear pollution from some of the most densely populated areas around the Pervaya and Vtoraya Rechka as they sit in basins which the winds blow over.
 In addition, there is little snow in winter and no leaves or grass to catch the dust to make it settle down.